apache/nuttx/tools/README.txt

     tools/kconfig menuconfig

-  NOTE: There is an currently an issue with accessing DOS environment variables from the Cygwin kconfig-mconf running in the CMD.exe shell.
+  NOTE: There is currently an issue with accessing DOS environment variables from the Cygwin kconfig-mconf running in the CMD.exe shell.
   The following change to the top-level Kconfig file seems to work around these problems: